skip to main content

 Cable vs. streaming: contracts

-With the exception of live TV streaming service DIRECTV STREAM, no streaming provider locks you into an annual contract; month-by-month service and payment is still the rule for streaming TV.
+With the exception of live TV streaming service DIRECTV STREAM, no streaming provider locks you into an annual contract; month-by-month service and payment are still the rules for streaming TV.

-Cable and satellite service, as mentioned previously, require a one- or two-year contract in most cases.
+Cable and satellite service, as mentioned previously, often require a one- or two-year contract.
 Some will nearly double their price after the first year of a two-year contract, which seems like a bait-and-switch even when it’s lined out in the fine print.
 (Always check the fine print.)

 Winner on contracts: Streaming